lazuardifp19/lazuardfp_portfolio/README.md

 # lazuardfp_portfolio
- A repository for data science, analytics, and embedded computer systems project.
+ A repository for data science, analytics, and embedded systems project.
 Portfolios are presented in Python, Jupyter Notebooks, SQL Query Files, XLSX, Dashboards, C++, INO, and/or Reports (PDF)

 # About me
 A double-degree systems and industrial engineering fresh graduate with a passion to drive impactful solutions.
 My expertise lies in mathematics, statistics, and data analysis, with a programming background ni C++, Python, and R.